ziadhamdy88/THM/Notes/Pivoting.md

 - Choosing a style of pivoting entirely depends on the layout of the network.
 So after gaining access, further enumeration is required.
 - Drawing a layout of the network as we enumerate is essential.
 - **NOTE:** a general rule, if you have multiple possible entry-points, try to use Linux/Unix target when possible, as they tend to be easier to pivot from.
 An outward facing Linux web server is absolutely ideal.
+- **Enumeration**
+	- The more we know about the target, the more options we have available to us.
+	- **Possible ways**:
+		- Using material found on the machine like hosts file and ARP cache.
+		- Using pre-installed tools.
+		- Using statically compiled tools.
+		- Using scripting techniques.
+		- Using local tools through a proxy.
+	- Using local tools through a proxy is incredibly slow.
+	- Using `arp -a` in Windows or Linux to check the ARP cache of the machine -- this will show any IP addresses of hosts that the target has interacted with recently.
+	- Static mappings can be found in `/etc/hosts` or `C:\Windows\System32\drivers\etc\hosts` on Linux and Windows respectively.
+	- `/etc/resolv.conf` on Linux may also identify any local DNS servers, which may be misconfigured to allow something like a DNS zone transfer attack.
+	- On Windows the easiest way to check the DNS servers for an interface is with `ipconfig /all`.
+Linux has an equivalent command as an alternative to reading the `resolve.conf` file `nmcli dev show`.
+	- Ideally we want to take advantage of pre-installed tools on the system, for example, sometime Linux systems have nmap installed by default.
+This is an example of Living of the Land (LotL) -- a good way to minimize risk.
+	- Failing that, it's very easy to transfer a static binary, or put together a simple ping-sweep tool in Bash.
+	- If there are no useful tools installed on the system, and the rudimentary scripts are not working, then it's possible to get static copies of many tools.
+	- These are versions of the tools that are compiled in such a way as to not require any dependencies from the box, in other words, they could theoretically work on any target.
+	- Statically compiled copies for different operating systems can be found [here](https://github.com/andrew-d/static-binaries) and [here](https://github.com/ernw/)
+	- **Scanning through a proxy:**
+		- Should be a last resort, as scanning through something like proxy chains is very slow, and often limited (you can not scan a UDP port from a TCP proxy for example).
+		- The one exception to this rule is when using the Nmap Scripting Engine (NSE), as the scripts library doesn't come with statically compiled version of the tool.
+As such, you can use a static copy of Nmap to sweep the network and find hosts with open ports, then use your local copy of Nmap through a proxy specifically against the found ports.
+	- **Living of the Land (LotL):**
+		- Ideally a tool like Nmap will already be installed on the target; however, this is not always the case.
+If this happens, it's worth looking into whether you can use an installed shell to perform a sweep of the network.
+For example, the following Bash one-liner would perform a full ping sweep of the `192.168.1.x` network `for i in {1..255}; do (ping -c 1 192.168.1.${i} | grep "bytes from" &); done`
+		- The equivalent of this command in PowerShell is unbearably slow.
+		- May encounter hosts which have firewalls blocking ICMP pings.
+This is likely to be less of a problem when pivoting, however, as these firewalls (by default) often only apply to external traffic, meaning that anything sent through a compromised host on the network should be safe.
+		- If you suspect that a host is active but is blocking ICMP ping requests, you could also check some common ports using a tool like `netcat`.
+		- Port scanning in bash can be done (ideally) entirely natively `for i in {1..65535}; do (echo > /dev/tcp/192.168.1.1/$i) >/dev/null 2>&i && echo &i is open; done`
+		- The above bash script will take a long time.